Daily Examen

-The Daily Examen is an intimate and meditative prayerful reflection on ones day.
-It helps us see & sense God’s presence in our moments and discern his direction for us.
-The Holy Spirit leads us in our posture of thankfulness, openness, sorrow, and longing for God.
+A Daily Examen is an intimate, meditative, and contemplative way to prayerfully reflect on your day.
+It helps us to better see and sense God’s presence in our moments, and discern His direction for us.
+The Holy Spirit leads and guides us through postures of gratitude, openness, and sorrow.
+This leads us into a deeper longing for God.
+The heart of the examen is to discover how God has been present in your life.

 A Short History